resouer/docker/docs/sources/reference/commandline/cli.md

     A self-sufficient runtime for linux containers.

     Options:
-      --api-enable-cors=false                    Enable CORS headers in the remote API -b, --bridge=""                            Attach containers to a network bridge --bip=""                                   Specify network bridge IP
+      --api-enable-cors=false                    CORS headers, true or * to allow all -b, --bridge=""                            Attach containers to a network bridge --bip=""                                   Specify network bridge IP
       -D, --debug=false                          Enable debug mode